samaswin87/xml-mapping/README.md

         <UnitPrice>42.23</UnitPrice>
     </item>

+### Attribute text node

+If you have a text node with attributes like,

+    <user-sign previous="John Doe">Doe John</user-sign>

+Map the text node as below,

+    attribute_text_node :signature, "user-sign", :default_value => nil

+To get the current text value,

+    s.signature.txt

+previous attribute,

+    s.signature.previous

 This is the most trivial example -- the mapper supports arbitrary array and hash (map) nodes, object (reference) nodes and arrays/hashes